• 100 for 100 Freestyle

 When is the deadline for ordering?

 The last day of school.
 No extra books will be ordered.
-If Walsworth ships us any overruns, they will retail for $90.
+If Walsworth ships us any overruns, they will retail for the book’s price at the end of the school year.
 We can NEVER count on this.

 How can I find out if I already preordered a yearbook?